Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: The Version Maintenance Problem

 \begin{proof} Let $k$ be any process id.
-We first show that $\langle 0, v\rangle$ is never written to $A[k]$ after $S[v.index]$ is set to $\langle v, 2\rangle$.
+We first show that $\langle 0, v\rangle$ is never written to $A[k]$ after $S[v.index]$ is set to $\langle v, 2\rangle$ unless there is already an element of the array $A$ whose value is $\langle 0, v\rangle$.
 Let $C$ be the earliest configuration in which $S[v.index] = \langle v, 2\rangle$.
 From the code, we can see that $C$ occurs immediately after line \ref{h_two} of some \release[v]() operation $R$.
 We first prove that no \release[v]() operation tries to set $A[k] = \langle 0, v\rangle $ after this configuration.
 Looking at the code, we see that $R$ does not write to $A[k]$ after configuration $C$.
 We also know that $R$ must have succeeded in the CAS on line \ref{compete_to_help}.
 We claim that no \release[v]() operation other than $R$ will execute the loop on line \ref{help_loop}.
 This is because at most one process can succeed in the CAS on line \ref{compete_to_help}, since $S[v.index]$ is never changed back to $\langle v, 0\rangle $ after it has been set to $\langle v, 1\rangle $.
-By the claim, we know that no \release[v]() operation tries to set $A[k]$ to $\langle 0, v\rangle $ after $C$
+By the claim, we know that no \release[v]() operation tries to set $A[k]$ to $\langle 0, v\rangle $ after $C$.